-- The proposal is for a facility which is ancillary to the function of the open space; - ii.
-The contribution of the open area to the character of the wider area is maintained or enhanced; and iii.
-The replacement open space is provided and is located as close as possible to the open space that would be affected by the development.
+The proposal is for a facility which is ancillary to the function of the open space; and ii.
+The contribution of the open area to the character of the wider area is maintained or enhanced.

 Development may exceptionally be permitted where it is demonstrated that the benefit to the community clearly outweighs the harm caused by the loss of all or part of the facility, and options for developing elsewhere have been explored.